Extreme Rules (2017): Storylines

 At Payback, Alexa Bliss defeated Bayley to win her first Raw Women's Championship, as well as becoming the first woman to win both the Raw Women's Championship and SmackDown Women's Championship.
 The following night on Raw, Bliss had a coronation for both accomplishments.
 The other seven female wrestlers on the Raw roster were also in the ring.
 She insulted Mickie James, Sasha Banks, and Bayley before a brawl broke out that resulted in an eight-woman tag team match where the team of Bliss, Nia Jax, Emma, and Alicia Fox defeated the team of Bayley, Banks, James, and Dana Brooke.
 The following week, Bliss aligned with Jax and defeated James.
 After the match, Bliss continued to attack James.
 Bayley came out for the save and chased Bliss backstage.
 Jax then attacked James.
 On the May 15 episode of Raw, Bayley confronted Bliss and invoked her championship rematch for Extreme Rules.
 A brawl ensued and Bliss found a kendo stick under the ring and attacked Bayley with it.
 Later, their Raw Women's Championship match at Extreme Rules was made a Kendo Stick-on-a-Pole match.
-The following week, after Bliss defeated James, Bliss retrieved a kendo stick from under the ring and attacked James with it.
-Bayley came out for the save, but Bliss retreated.
-On the final Raw before Extreme Rules, Bliss did a controversial "This Is Your Life" segment for Bayley in an attempt to embarrass her by interviewing people from Bayley's past, including her school teacher, her school friend, and her ex-boyfriend.
-Bayley came out and attacked Bliss, but Bliss retaliated with a kendo stick.
-The segment was very poorly received by fans and critics.